sharetribe/flex-docs/src/docs/references/transaction-process-actions/index.md

 ### :action/calculate-tx-two-units-total-price

-**Deprecated**: use `:action/set-line-items-and-total` instead to have full control of the calculation and the line items
+**Deprecated**: use `:privileged-set-line-items` to have full control of the calculation and the line items.

 Calculates transaction total from the quantity params and the price multiplier configuration options.